huggingface/datasets/datasets/bbc_hindi_nli/README.md

 ### Dataset Curators

+It is written in the repo : https://github.com/avinsit123/hindi-nli-data that
 - This corpus can be used freely for research purposes.
 - The paper listed below provide details of the creation and use of the corpus.
 If you use the corpus, then please cite the paper.
 - If interested in commercial use of the corpus, send email to midas@iiitd.ac.in.